-#INNsiderguide: Top 7 Christmas markets not to be missed!
+#Innsider’s guide: top 7 Christmas markets in Europe not to be missed!

 Moscow: Kremlin Christmas

-The idyllic Christmas Market in Moscow’s legendary Red Square has a unique backdrop of the Kremlin – and the city’s biggest ice rink!
-Lasting until after the Orthodox Christmas on January 6, the market the perfect place to buy typical Russian souvenirs, like painted matryoshka dolls.
+The idyllic Christmas Market in Moscow’s legendary Red Square has a unique backdrop of the Kremlin.
+And the city’s biggest ice rink!
+Lasting until after the Orthodox Christmas on January 6, the market’s the perfect place to buy typical Russian souvenirs, like painted matryoshka dolls.
 A good cup of coffee will help beat the cold.
-Feel right at home at the colorful Park Inn by Radisson Sadu, Moscow Hotel, the Park Inn by Radisson Sheremetyevo or the Park Inn by Radisson Odintsovo Moscow.
+Feel right at home at the colorful Park Inn by Radisson Sadu, Moscow Hotel.
+Or the Park Inn by Radisson Sheremetyevo or the Park Inn by Radisson Odintsovo Moscow.

 Riga: A Baltic Beauty

 The Riga Christmas Market is held in the lovely old Cathedral Square – part of a UNESCO World Heritage Site.
-Lasting until the Orthodox Christmas, stalls sell Latvian wooden crafts, Baltic amber, woolens, local honey and mulled wine, as the cold air echoes with the sound of carols and folk songs, sung by Latvian choirs.
-Enjoy a smart stay at the well located Park Inn by Radisson Riga Valdemara or Park Inn by Radisson Residence Riga Barona.
+Lasting until the Orthodox Christmas, stalls sell Latvian wooden crafts, Baltic amber, woolens, local honey and mulled wine.
+All while, the cold air echoes with the sound of carols and folk songs, sung by Latvian choirs.
+Enjoy a smart stay at the well located Park Inn by Radisson Riga Valdemara.
+Alternatively, a stay at Park Inn by Radisson Residence Riga Barona.

 Amsterdam: Nice & Icy Festive Fun